glihm/starknet-abigen-rs/README.md

 ## Cairo - Rust similarity

 We've tried to leverage the similarity between Rust and Cairo.
-With this in mind, the binding are generated to be as natural as possible from a Rust perspective.
+With this in mind, the bindings are generated to be as natural as possible from a Rust perspective.

 So most of the types are Rust types, and the basic value for us is the `FieldElement` from `starknet-rs`.
 Except few exceptions like `ContractAddress, ClassHash and EthAddress`, which a custom structs to map those